 I’m a writer, photographer, and board-certified pediatrician.
-A native New Yorker, I now live in Leelanau County in Northern Michigan with my husband and our four daughters, along with our animals: cats, chickens, and a brown Newfoundland named Clover.
-We will be adding Nigerian Dwarf goats to the mix this spring.
+A native New Yorker, I now live in Leelanau County in Northern Michigan with my husband and our four daughters on our hobby farm.
+We have dogs, cats, chickens, and goats.

 I like to ask hard questions about the ways in which social and cultural factors influence our decisions in medicine and health.
 I think words matter, and that stories can shape the way we live our lives and treat others.

 I received my undergraduate degree from Columbia University, and prior to matriculating at the University of Michigan Medical School I was a Fulbright Scholar in Stockholm, Sweden.
 I believe strongly in the Nordic Model, and I like lingonberries a lot, too.
 I have additional training in pediatric bioethics, I’ve published widely in both academic publications and lay media, and Timothy Donnelly is my favorite poet.
-I was previously a clinical assistant professor of Pediatrics at the University of Michigan, and currently practice at a rural health clinic in Northern Michigan.
+I was previously a clinical assistant professor of Pediatrics at the University of Michigan, and opened my own small practice, Stowe Farm Pediatrics, in 2023.